SIX SMALL TOWNS RECEIVE $350,000 EACH

 People from across the district and state will explore common ground and connection to place through sound while also developing new skills and fostering talents in sound expression.

 The project will feature works developed by the people of Girgarre in collaboration with internationally renowned artists.
-Leading electronic sound and light artist Robin Fox will create temporary interactive installations and there will be a world-premiere performance of a new composition led by composer and musical director Graeme Leake.
+Leading electronic sound and light artist Robin Fox will create temporary interactive installations and there will be a world-premiere performance of a new composition led by composer and musical director Graeme Leak.

 The community will develop their skills through a series of artist-led sound, language and performance workshops, focused on the transformation of salvaged materials into musical instruments and sound installations which will be used to form a community orchestra.